Abdullahi254/gaming-lounge-management-system/README.md

 GLM is a web application whose aim is to work as a POS and game tracking system.

 ## Installation
-It has been bootstrapped by react in the front-end and uses firebase's firestore and Authentication in the back-end.
+It has been bootstrapped by react and material-ui in the front-end and uses firebase's firestore and Authentication in the back-end.
 1. Create a firestore db and setup firebase authentification in the firebase console.
 2. Clone this repository.
 3.  npm install